Wednesday, April 10, 2013

 What is wrong with this?

 First is the cost.
-Why is the school paying $329 and up for Apple devices when lesser alternatives can be had for less.
+Why is the school paying $329 and up for Apple devices when alternatives can be had for less.
 Google was offering chromebooks for $99 for use in classrooms.
 Android tablets can also be had for a fraction of the cost of the similar equipped Apple tablet.
 Cupertino and Mountain View both border Sunnyvale, so either one would be supporting the "local" company.
 (And everything is made in China anyway.)

 So the school is wasting precious money on tech.
 Oh well, the district did just approve a parcel tax, so they have money to burn.